Saipan International School

 Saipan International School (SIS) is an independent, not-for-profit international school located on the island of Saipan, Northern Mariana Islands.
 Founded in 1994, SIS has approximately 250 students enrolled in Pre-K through 12th grade, making it one of the larger private schools and the only international school in the Commonwealth.

 Academics

 SIS follows an American-based curriculum and culminates with the largest assortment of Advanced Placement exams in the Commonwealth.
 Additionally, SIS was the first school in Micronesia authorized to offer the AP Capstone Diploma.
 Many students also qualify for the prestigious distinction of AP International Diploma.
 The school has various signature programs including competitive Mathematics and competitive Speech and Debate integrated directly into the school day, as well as a rich selection of electives allowing students the ability to explore areas of study that they are passionate about.
+Foreign languages (Chinese / Spanish).

 SIS students have found great success in their academic endeavors, winning distinctions such as the Questbridge Scholars, National Merit Scholar, Presidential Scholar Award, and many AP Scholars, AP Scholars with Honors, AP Scholars with Distinction.